Spartan-X1/procedural-fish-ai-blender/README.md

 -   Predator fleeing behavior
 -   Target seeking behavior

-The plant is designated as the predator :
+The plant object in the scene is used as the predator for demonstration purposes. :
 ![Predator_AI Demo](Predator_escape.gif)

 The UI panel usage :
 ![UI_Panal_uasage](States.gif)

+Full video: fish_ai.mp4

 ------------------------------------------------------------------------